adeeb897/autonomous-agent/notes/work_log.md

 ### Tasks Completed
 - [x] Created and populated notes/docker_resources.md with relevant resources for learning Docker basics and containerization tools.
+- [x] Conducted research on current societal issues and documented findings.
+- [x] Created a simple Dockerfile for sandboxing.

 ### In Progress
 - Task 1: Begin implementing climate emergency plan.